-Forty people participated in the study.
-Twenty were self-reported adult dyslexics (12 women), and 20 were self-reported typical readers (12 women).
-People in the two groups were matched, so for each dyslexic person, there was a typical reader of the same gender, same age (± 5 years), and with a similar educational background (completed the first, second, or third stage of the Icelandic schooling system, which corresponds roughly to high school, gymnasium, and college, respectively).
+40 people participated in the study.
+20 were self-reported adult dyslexics (12 women) and 20 were self-reported typical readers (12 women).
+People in the two groups were matched, so for each dyslexic person, there was a typical reader of the same gender, same age (+/- 5 years), and with a similar educational background (completed the first, second, or third stage of the Icelandic schooling system, which corresponds roughly to high school, gymnasium, and college, respectively).
 Participants were only included in the sample if they did not test positive when screened for color blindness.

 The mean age in each group was 29 years (age range of dyslexics: 18 to 40 years; age range of typical readers: 18 to 43 years).
-In each group, four people had completed the first stage of schooling, five had completed the second stage, and 11 people had completed the third stage.
+In each group, 4 people had completed the first stage of schooling, 5 had completed the second stage, and 11 people had completed the third stage.

 All participants were volunteers and were not paid for their participation, but could receive partial course credit for their participation if they were enrolled in such a course at the University of Iceland.
-All volunteers were offered a chance to participate in a lottery, and one randomly selected participant then received a gift card that could be used in a local shopping mall (value kr10.000 [Icelandic Krona], or approximately US\$90).
+All volunteers were offered a chance to participate in a lottery, and one randomly selected participant then received a gift card that could be used in a local shopping mall (value 10.000 kr, or approximately \$90).